 The most common sentiment analysis solutions in the industry use a machine learning (or deep learning) approach.
-An algorithm makes generalisations from large, annotated sets of data which are applied to customer texts.
+An algorithm makes generalizations from large, annotated sets of data which are applied to customer texts.
 These models function as a ‘black box’ with no possibility of explanation or interpretation.
 Such an approach does also not transfer well to unseen data from other domains or industries.

 Most services offer a binary classification (positive/negative) or a ternary classification (positive/negative/neutral).
-At Gavagai, we offer a wide spectrum of eight different sentiments: positivity, negativity, scepticism, love, hate, fear, desire and violence.
+At Gavagai, we offer a wide spectrum of eight different sentiments: positivity, negativity, skepticism, love, hate, fear, desire and violence.
 This provides a more nuanced understanding of texts and comments.

 We rely on a heuristic-based method which is explainable, interpretable and scalable.
 It has also proven to work well on gold standard benchmarks from academia.
 In experiments for customers, the method performs well across a range of different data types, freeing us from the classic Machine Learning problem of overfitting.
 (This is where model learns patterns that are too specific to the data it was trained on.
-This is at the expense of generalising well to unseen data.
+This is at the expense of generalizing well to unseen data.
 Dealing with new data is extremely important for commercial sentiment analysis).

 Get Started for Free

 Learn about our AI-powered text analysis tool in a Personal Demo.